Robust Lagrangian and Adversarial Policy Gradient for Robust Constrained Markov Decision Processes: Lagrangian Policy Gradient Theorems

 \section{Lagrangian Policy Gradient Theorems}

-To prove that the desired objectives are indeed being optimised by Adversarial RCPG, two Lagrangian policy gradients are required, one for the policy and one for the adversary.
-Two theorems are formulated to this end.
-The first theorem shows that the Lagrangian of the policy can indeed be maximised using a simple policy gradient as in l.36--37 in Algorithm~\ref{alg: Adversarial RCPG}.
-The second theorem shows that the chosen adversary indeed follows the gradient steps to minimise the Lagrangian of the policy.
+To prove that the desired objectives are indeed being optimised by Adversarial RCPG, two Lagrangian policy gradient theorems are derived.
+The first theorem shows that the Lagrangian of the policy can indeed be maximised using a simple policy gradient.
+The second theorem shows that the chosen adversary indeed follows the gradient steps to \textit{minimise} the Lagrangian of the policy.